ubc-web-services/patches/README.md

 Patches versions of Drupal 7 core older than 7.34 with the [core security update](https://www.drupal.org/sa-core-2018-004) released on April 25, 2018.
 Newer versions of Drupal 7 core requiring a standalone update should use [this one](https://cgit.drupalcode.org/drupal/rawdiff/?h=7.x&id=080daa38f265ea28444c540832509a48861587d0).

+## SA-CORE-2018-006-mail.patch
+Patches versions of Drupal 7 core older than 7.59 with the [core security update](https://www.drupal.org/sa-core-2018-006) released on October 17, 2018.

 ## biblio-pubmed-issue-900818.patch

 Patches 7.1 branch of the Biblio module to use https when fetching pubmed records, as per [this issue](https://www.drupal.org/project/biblio/issues/900818).